-Subject to paragraph 3 below, the players of each side play alternate strokes throughout the game and from turn to turn, whether such turns are ordinary turns, bisques or half-bisques.
+Subject to Paragraph 3 below, the players of each side play alternate strokes throughout the game and from turn to turn, whether such turns are ordinary turns, or in the case of Handicap Play, bisques or half-bisques.

 Thus the partner of the player who played the last stroke of a turn plays the first stroke of his side's next turn.